-After a period of relatively flat enrollment, HealthTrust is beginning to see an increase in enrollment that is expected to continue.
-Therefore, we assumed an annual net increase in enrollment each year of 2%, consistent with recent experience.
+In recent experience, HealthTrust has experienced relatively flat enrollment growth that is expected to continue.
+Therefore, we assumed annual net increase in enrollment would be zero.

 STOP LOSS COVERAGE

 Specific stop loss insurance protects against a high cost claim incurred by any one individual in a year.
 Aggregate stop loss insurance covers the situation where total claims are higher than expected.
 We assumed the following stop loss coverage throughout the projection period: